Linuxfabrik/lfops/roles/openvpn_server/README.md

     ...
     SyntaxError: future feature annotations is not defined
 ```

-This occurs when running against a host with Python <=3.6, which is not supported in community.crypto >=3.0.0 (see their [CHANGELOG](https://github.com/ansible-collections/community.crypto/blob/main/CHANGELOG.md#v300)).
+* Occurs when running against a host with Python <=3.6, which is not supported in community.crypto >=3.0.0 (see their [CHANGELOG](https://github.com/ansible-collections/community.crypto/blob/main/CHANGELOG.md#v300)).
-As a workaround the collection can be downgraded: `ansible-galaxy collection install --force 'community.crypto:<3.0.0'`
+* As a workaround the collection can be downgraded: `ansible-galaxy collection install --force 'community.crypto:<3.0.0'`

 ## License